srsuryadev/img-compression-cv-proj/index.md

+In recent years, there has been an exponential increase in the amount of digitally captured images with the advent of high quality cameras in smartphones.
+There is also an increasing need for finding better image compression techniques that store these images efficiently.
+Historically, people have tried exploiting the spacial, visual and statistical redundancy in the images for compression while maintaining their visual appeal to humans.
+With the advancements in autonomous vehicles and computer vision systems, computers have also become an authentic consumer of images.

+Thus, it forms the motivation behind our project to find compression techniques that retain only the essential information required for the end computer vision system.
+Image compression for computer vision systems is a topic of research that is slowly gaining traction.

 Our objective is to achieve higher compression in images by retaining only the essential features that are useful to a given computer vision system.
 For instance, given a computer vision system like Inception v3 (a state of the art object detection neural network), the modified image compression technique should produce a compressed image that is sufficient enough for the Inception v3 to detect the semantically important objects.
 We proposed two such approaches -

     * Depth map based JPEG encoder (d-JPEG)